-- (1) Rate excludes the spread over the LIBOR rate or the commercial paper rate, as applicable. - (2) The notional amount increases to \$56.3 million in September 2013 when the original Warehouse Facility III interest rate cap for \$37.5 million ends.
+- (1) Rate excludes the spread over the LIBOR rate or the commercial paper rate, as applicable. - (2) The notional amount increased to \$56.3 million in September 2013 when the original Warehouse Facility III interest rate cap for \$37.5 million ended.

 The interest rate caps have not been designated as hedging instruments.
-As of December 31, 2012 and 2011, the interest rate caps had a fair value of less than \$0.1 million as the capped rates were significantly above market rates.
+As of December 31, 2013 and 2012, the interest rate caps had a fair value of less than \$0.1 million as the capped rates were significantly above market rates.

-Information related to the effect of derivative instruments designated as hedging instruments on our consolidated financial statements for the years ended December 31, 2012, 2011 and 2010 is as follows:
+Information related to the effect of derivative instruments designated as hedging instruments on our consolidated financial statements for the years ended December 31, 2013, 2012 and 2011 is as follows: